-- Structured programming is about managing (restricting) control flow using a fixed set of well-defined control-structures. - A small set of control structures used with a particular programming style make programs easier to write and understand, as well as maintain. - Most programmers adopt this approach so there is a universal (common) approach to managing control flow (e.g., like traffic rules). - Developed during the 1970's to overcome the indiscriminant use of the GOTO statement. - GOTO leads to convoluted logic in programs (i.e., does NOT support a methodical thought process).
+- Structured programming is about managing (restricting) control flow using a fixed set of well-defined control-structures. - A small set of control structures used with a particular programming style make programs easier to write and understand, as well as maintain. - Most programmers adopt this approach so there is a universal (common) approach to managing control flow (e.g., like traffic rules). - Developed during late 1960's to early 1970's to overcome the indiscriminant use of the GOTO statement. - GOTO leads to convoluted logic in programs (i.e., does NOT support a methodical thought process).